codezero-be/responsive-nav/README.md

     <a href="#" class="nav-close">Close Menu</a>

-> **IMPORTANT:** We experienced issues where some smartphones (Samsung S4) "think" we want to touch links rather than a `<span>` etc. Because of this, every "touchable" item (including sub menu's) should be `<a>` tags with  `href` attribute.
+> **IMPORTANT:** We experienced issues where some smartphones (Samsung S4) "think" we want to touch links rather than a `<span>` etc. Because of this, every "touchable" item (including sub menu's) should be an `<a>` tag with  `href` attribute.

-You could create an extra `.nav-button` anywhere in the DOM that would only be shown if our jQuery plugin is loaded.
+> **TIP:** You could create an extra `.nav-button` anywhere in the DOM that would only be shown if our jQuery plugin is loaded.
 The original one can then be hidden.
 Just add your own classes and write the CSS to show/hide when appropriate.

 ### Sub Menu's ###

 Each "link" should be wrapped in an `<a>` tag.
 If you don't want an actual link (sub menu), just write a `#` in the `href` attribute.
-It is recommended to use a `#` for sub menu's to enable touch navigation in "desktop" mode!
+It is recommended to use a `#` for sub menu's to allow for touch navigation!
 Dont forget to add the `.nav-submenu` class to the `<li>` containing the sub menu.

     <nav class="nav">
       <ul>